jecikpo/Tutorial-Fuel-SRC20/README.md

     }
 ```

-The `total_assets()` function returns the total amount of individual assets that are minted by this contract.
+The `total_assets()` method returns the total amount of individual assets that are minted by this contract.
 We have only one asset here (one AssetId) hence we can safely hardcode the returned value of 1.
-This function
+This method
 shall have a more complex logic if number of assets is dynamic (e.g. in case of an NFT).
 Note that the storage
 attribute is not necessary here because we are not touching any of the storage variables, yet we need to include
-it because our imported `abi` defines the function with it.
+it because our imported `abi` defines this function with it.

 Next we create the `total_supply()`: